zerodaycode/Rumble-AI/README.md

 And you'll start to see **Rumble** in action!

-### The way on how the Rumble's code has been design
+### How the Rumble's code has been design

 The factory design pattern it's the **keystone** behind the design.

 Why?
-Rumble it's designed to achieve two main goals, when talking about his source code:
+Rumble it's designed to achieve two main goals, when talking about its source code:

-- 1: Source code has to be easy to maintain, once his base logic it's written
+- 1: Source code has to be easy to maintain, once its base logic it's written
-- 2: Rumble skills need an easy and a scalable way to grow, in their quality and actions
+- 2: Rumble skills need an easy and a scalable way to grow, in its quality and actions

 ### How factory pattern helps on this purpose?

 Because it's really easy to develop "client code", where the internal details of the implementation are hidden.

-And by client code, here we are referring two things:
+And by client code, here we are referring to two things:

-- The internal skills, those who has been written directly on the source code, but through the `Skills Factory`.
+- The internal skills, those who have been written directly on the source code, but through the `Skills Factory`.
 - The external skills, or **plugins**, who can be written as an external python modules or python modules bind with other libraries for anyone.

 The **factory** it's the primary responsible for instantiate the objects that will perform the actions of the skills

 It's implemented as a way of handle the management of the Rumble's skills, the `plugin` system where anyone can implement its own skills, or download them from internet.

-The trade-off: Now we had a more verbose way code on the factory side, but, it's just one site.
+The trade-off: Now we had a more verbose type code on the factory side, but, it's just one site.
 And written once.
 Now, that it's already implemented, we can really grow up the number of Rumble's skills.

 ## How to contribute to improve Rumble's skills?

-This part of the project it's still at early stages, and the **plugins'** system it's far from complete yet, but however, anyone can write new **internal skills**, directly in the source code.
+This part of the project it's still at early stages, and the **plugins'** system it's far from complete yet, nonetheless, anyone can write new **internal skills**, directly in the source code.

 **How?**